What are quotes?

 The wizard supports URL parameters to skip steps when you already have context: From a customer page: Clicking “New Quote” from a customer page automatically pre-fills the customer and skips the customer selection step, jumping directly to property selection.
 From a property page: Clicking “New Quote” from a property page automatically pre-fills both the customer and property, skipping those steps and taking you directly to the intent and details form.
 These shortcuts are used automatically when you click “New Quote” buttons throughout the app, making it faster to create quotes in context.After creating a quote

-For Proposals:- Review the proposal details on the proposal detail page
+For Quotes:- Review the quote details on the quote detail page

 - Send it to the customer for approval